xraypy/xraylarch/doc/xafs/feffit.rst

     larch> print "sigma2(T=10) = %.5f  (%+.5f, %+.5f)" % (_ave, _dlo, _dhi)
     sigma2(T=10) = 0.00328  (+0.00011, -0.00011)

-and so forth to get an estimate of the range of values for the ``sigma2`` Path parameters.
+gives an estimate about 3 times larger than the estimate automatically derived from the fit.
+Of course, the simple evaluation ignores the correlation between parameters, and especially that if ``sigma2`` for one dataset increases, so must ``sigma2`` for the other datasets.

 The output plots for the fits to the three datasets are given below.

 .. _xafs_fig15: